Social Logins & Embedded Wallets In Web3: Choosing A WaaS Provider

 When reviewing a system that only utilizes KMS (others might combine it with other approaches, as you’ll see below), keep the following in mind:

-Custodial risk: If the KMS is configured to be custodial, your users might not have full control over their keys, which can be a significant risk in a decentralized setting.
+Custodial risk: If the KMS is configured to be custodial, your users might not have full control over their keys.
+This can be a significant risk in a decentralized setting.
 Solutions like Magic use KMS and, although they advertise their solutions as non-custodial, it’s important to keep in mind that, by using services like AWS to store keys, they ultimately retain control over them.
 Such a solution where a WaaS retains full control over control technically gives a provider the ability to decrypt keys by changing their key policy.

 Centralization risk: Reliance on a KMS provider could result in a single point of failure, creating issues should a provider stop working for any reason.
 There is also a lot of trust involved in using solutions relying on KMS, as the nature of their business relationship with a KMS provider (e.g. AWS) results in, even if indirectly, the WaaS provider retaining full access to keys.
 It’s also important to keep in mind that a given provider might choose to end support to a given service for whatever reason, leading to problems for end users.